tinacms/tina.io/content/docs/editing/blocks.md

 {{ WarningCallout text="This is an experimental feature, and the API is subject to change.
 Have any thoughts?
 Let us know in the chat, or through one of our [community channels](/community/)!" }}

-This visual block selector allows editors to select blocks from a a set images instead of text.
+This visual block selector allows editors to select blocks from a set images instead of text.

 <!-- TODO: add a gif -->
 <!-- ![block-based-editing-visual](/gif/visual-blocks.gif) -->